+This approach with a strictly consistent scoring function gives an M-estimator of $\statmap(\rv | X=x)$ that converges in probability to the true value under certain regularity assumptions (see Theorem 1 of \cite{dimitriadis2022characterizing} for relations between consistency and conditional model-consistency of scoring functions).

-Instead of the general linear model assumption in \cref{eq:est-coef-quantreg} that is quite restrictive, \citet{fissler2021deep} generalise this idea and use a more powerful function approximator to perform deep quantile regression: neural network structures.
+Instead of the generalised linear model assumption in \cref{eq:est-coef-quantreg}, which is quite restrictive, \cite{fissler2021deep} generalises this idea and uses a more powerful function approximator to perform deep quantile regression: neural network structures.
 The authors model the mapping $\statmap$ as a linear combination of outputs from a feed-forward \ANN{}, denoted $H^{\psi}:\Reals^{q} \rightarrow \Reals^{q}$, and update the weights and biases of the \ANN{} as well as the coefficients $\beta$ to optimise the expected score.
 They solve

 where they use a linear combination of the outputs of $H$, and then perform a transformation using the link function $h$.
 This framework is implemented for deep composite model regression where the mapping $\statmap$ is the tuple consisting of a $\alpha$-quantile, its lower and upper tail expectations.
 They illustrate the applicability of their approach on a real dataset, and show better performance than that of classical approaches.
-Their works extend the paper from \citet{richman2021mind}, in which joint estimation of quantiles and the expectation is performed using neural network structures.
+Their works extend the paper from \cite{richman2021mind}, in which joint estimation of quantiles and the expectation is performed using neural network structures.

-\citet{fissler2021deep} do not, however, study how their framework can be applied dynamically.
+\cite{fissler2021deep} do not, however, study how their framework can be applied dynamically.
 Also, although this deep modelling is quite powerful, their approach can be improved.
 Indeed, using a linear combination with outputs of an \ANN{} in \cref{eq:est-coef-compositereg} is unnecessary and adds more parameters in the optimisation process. \ANN{}s are known to be universal approximators, and a sufficiently large neural network structure can adequately approximate any linear or nonlinear relationship.
 One could instead directly model the statistical mapping $\statmap$ with an \ANN{}, e.g. $H^{\psi}:\Reals^{q} \rightarrow \Reals$, and only optimise its weights and biases: